makerdao/pe-checklists/core/standards.md

 We prefer to try to have Daiwanese naming patterns (3 or 4 letter variables and functions).

-In addition to this, if we are avoiding variable shadowing, we add a `_` to the end of the variable names.
+If we are avoiding variable shadowing, we add a `_` to the end of the variable names.

+If we are dealing with internal variables or functions we add the `_` to the front of the name.

 If we need to interact with external contracts, we prefer to have a small interface using the naming convention of `<ContractName>Like`.